Change Security & Privacy General preferences on Mac

 Use the General pane of Security & Privacy preferences to protect your Mac from malware and tampering.

-To open this pane, choose Apple menu > System Preferences, click Security & Privacy, then click General.
+To open this pane on your Mac, choose Apple menu > System Preferences, click Security & Privacy, then click General.

 Click to change the login password for the current user.